Last updated on July 10, 2025

 From there I assign weights to the different card types and how they factor in as a source, defined as a unit of mana generation.
 They're weighted differently because, for most non-land mana generators, they cost mana to be cast and you may not be able to benefit from them until a later turn.

 If you want to think of this in simpler terms you can use lands as your baseline (e.g., the deck will start with 42 lands) and then remove/replace those as other mana generators are added.
 If you thought of going 99 lands with Child of Alara as your commander, that's actually feasible, but I sense you're looking for more.
-If you follow SaffronOlive this list of weights will be somewhat similar:
+If you follow SaffronOlive this list of weights is somewhat similar:

 • Lands for 1 mana = 1